alexandair/entra-powershell-docs/docs/conceptual/manage-groups.md

 ms.author: cmulligan
 ms.reviewer: stevemutungi

-#Customer intent: As an IT admin managing groups and users in Microsoft Entra ID, I want to learn hot to create, edit and update a group in Microsoft Entra PowerShell so that I can automate group management tasks.
+#Customer intent: As an IT admin managing groups and users in Microsoft Entra ID, I want to learn how to create, edit and update a group in Microsoft Entra PowerShell so that I can automate group management tasks.
 ---

 # Manage groups

-In this tutorial, you learn how to create, edit, update, and delete a group in Microsoft Entra PowerShell.
+In this tutorial, you learn how to create, edit, update, and delete a group using Microsoft Entra PowerShell.
 You also learn how to add and remove users from a group.

 ## Prerequisites